wendychen/shopping-cart/README.md

 > `lint errors`
 What does lint errors mean?

+> A lint error is a programming error, bug, or stylistic issue flagged by a lint tool.

+> A lint tool is a static code analyzer that scans source code for issues.

 ### `npm test`

 > Launches the `test runner` in the interactive watch mode.\